Fair Lawn High School

-Fair Lawn High School is a four-year comprehensive public high school serving students in ninth through twelfth grades, located in Fair Lawn, Bergen County, New Jersey, United States, operating as the lone secondary school of the Fair Lawn Public Schools.
+Fair Lawn High School is a four-year comprehensive public high school serving students in ninth through twelfth grades, located in Fair Lawn, Bergen County, in the U.S. state of New Jersey, operating as the lone secondary school of the Fair Lawn Public Schools.

-As of the 2021–22 school year, the school had an enrollment of 1,576 students and 116.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.6:1.
-There were 142 students (9.0% of enrollment) eligible for free lunch and 51 (3.2% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,644 students and 124.9 classroom teachers (on an FTE basis), for a student-teacher ratio of 13.2:1.
+There were 190 students (11.6% of enrollment) eligible for free lunch and 71 (4.3% of students) eligible for reduced-cost lunch.